 The autocracy's attitude towards those charitable societies it permitted, however, was generally quite favorable into the 1840s.
 Official government supervision over charitable societies was fairly limited.
 The law required them to submit brief annual reports to the Ministry of the Interior.
-Governors were supposed to ensure that they operated within the bounds of their charters and kept their financial affairs in order.
-A conflict that arose in 1839 over the distinction between organized charities, as private and voluntary, and state institutions like the social welfare boards, reflects a general hands-off policy.
+Governors were supposed to ensure that they operated within the bounds of their charters and kept their financial affairs in order.14 A conflict that arose in 1839 over the distinction between organized charities, as private and voluntary, and state institutions like the social welfare boards, reflects a general hands-off policy.
 Siding with the Minister of the Interior against the State Controller's office, the Committee of Ministers exempted private charitable societies and institutions from following the state's new bookkeeping and auditing rules in their annual reports.
-Such excessive regulation, the Committee of Ministers feared, might hamper private initiative and "cool the zeal [okhladit' userdie] of private individuals for charity."
-15 were permitting local groups to organize charitable endeavors such as "tables for the poor," which provided relief in times of food shortages and high prices.
+Such excessive regulation, the Committee of Ministers feared, might hamper private initiative and "cool the zeal [okhladit' userdie] of private individuals for charity."15

+Existing evidence suggests that even at this time government supervision could be lax.
+According to two Ministry of the Interior circulars from 1841, some provincial authorities, without informing the Ministry, were permitting local groups to organize charitable endeavors such as "tables for the poor," which provided relief in times of food shortages and high prices.
 While "rendering all justice to the motives by which the participants in these philanthropic organizations are guided," the Ministry reminded the governors that they did not have this authority.
-Moreover, permitting such activities as "tables for the poor" required circumspection, lest they encourage idleness among the poor.
-Such evidence suggests that, as under Alexander I, an unknown number of private charities existed either with the permission of local authorities alone or without any official sanction at all.
+Moreover, permitting such activities as "tables for the poor" required circumspection, lest they encourage idleness among the poor.16 Such evidence suggests that, as under Alexander I, an unknown number of private charities existed either with the permission of local authorities alone or without any official sanction at all17.